 DISCUSSION

 Drug-herb interaction is a matter of concern especially in the developing countries, as these herbal medicines are associated with complications such as liver damage with high incidence of mortalities and morbidities(Cecilia Amadi and Orisakwe 2018).The clinical manifestations could range from asymptomatic cases with abnormal liver function tests to sudden and severe liver failure(Cecilia Amadi and Orisakwe 2018).Herbal remedies have become universally popular in primary healthcare, and some have been mistakenly regarded as safe just because they are a natural source(Cecilia Nwadiuto Amadi and Aghalibe 2019).
-Nevertheless, these bioactive products from medicinal plants are presumed to be safe without any compromising health effect, and thus widely used as self medication(Vaghasiya et al. 2011).
+Nevertheless, these bioactive products from medicinal plants are presumed to be safe without any compromising health effect, and thus widely used as self-medication(Vaghasiya et al. 2011).
 However, there is a lack of proven scientific studies on the toxicity and adverse effect of these remedies(Jothy et al. 2011).

 Recent studies have reported that certain herbs have the potential to induce drug metabolizing enzymes and transporters (Mekjaruskul and Sripanidkulchai 2019).
 For example, aherbal preparation containing Kaempferiaparviflora have been shown to induce CYP2E1 which is an enzyme that metabolizes paracetamol.
 Paracetamol (acetaminophen) is hydroxylated to give the major hepatotoxin, (N-acetyl-p-benzoquinone imine; NAPQI)(Ward and Alexander-Williams 1999).
-In view of this, Mekjaruskul and Sripanidkulchai investigated the combined use of K. parviflora extract with CYP2E1 paracetamol.
+In view of this, Mekjaruskul and Sripanidkulchai (year) investigated the combined use of K. parviflora extract with CYP2E1 paracetamol.
 Results obtained from that study provided a possible drug-herb interaction between K. parvifloraand paracetamol leading to increased metabolism and possible enhanced levels of the metabolite NAPQI(Mekjaruskul and Sripanidkulchai 2019).

 Besides the negative effects of drug-herb interaction, some studies have highlighted beneficial effects.
 For example, certain herbs have been found to possess ameliorative effects against some drug-induced toxicities.
-In a study by Hamid et al.Zingiberzerumbet was documented to have protective activity against paracetamol-induced acute hepatotoxicity in rat model(Hamid et al. 2018).
+In a study by Hamid et al., Zingiberzerumbet was documented to have protective activity against paracetamol-induced acute hepatotoxicity in rat model(Hamid et al. 2018).
 Further to this, Curcuma longa extract was shown to protect the liver against carbon tetrachloride-induced liver injury(Samojlik et al. 2012).
 In addition, some herbs such as Ginkgo biloba have shown beneficial synergistic effects that enhances the efficiency of haloperidol(Borse et al. 2019).

 In the present study, the results obtained from biochemical analysis produced a reduction in the levels of liver enzymes in the Goko cleanser-paracetamol group compared to control.
 These results are in agreement with the data obtained from histopathological examination, which showed normal liver tissues with normal hepatocytes, sinusoids, central vein and portal triad (portal vein, portal artery and bile duct).Goko cleanserwhen administered alone and in combination with paracetamol reduced the levels of ALT, AST and GGT significantly (P<0.05) compared to control and paracetamol-only groups.
 While AST levels were significantly reduced in group that received Goko cleanser alone and paracetamol + Goko cleanser concurrently, the AST level in the paracetamol-Goko cleansergroup was higher than the Goko cleanser -only group suggestive of an elevation accruing from an interaction between paracetamol andGoko cleanser.
 Furthermore, increased body weights of the animals across all treatment groups were suggestive of the absence of toxicities from the co-administration of paracetamol and Goko cleanser.